HaochenZ11/CMU-VLA-Challenge/system/unity/README.md

   <img src="img/rviz_full.jpg" alt="RVIZ Full" width="80%"/>
 </p>

 Users can also use the control panel to navigate the vehicle by clicking inside the black box.
 The system will switch to *smart joystick* mode - the vehicle tries to follow the joystick command and avoid collisions at the same time.
 To resume waypoint navigation, press the 'Resume Navigation to Goal' button.

-Note that users can use a PS3/4 or Xbox controller with a USB or Bluetooth interface instead of the virtual joystick (If using the Xbox Wireless USB Adapter, please install [xow](https://github.com/medusalix/xow)).
+**Joystick Navigation** - Note that users can use a PS3/4 or Xbox controller with a USB or Bluetooth interface instead of the virtual joystick (If using the Xbox Wireless USB Adapter, please install [xow](https://github.com/medusalix/xow)).
 Users can use the right joystick on the controller to navigate the vehicle.
 Holding the obstacle-check button cancels obstacle checking and clicking the clear-terrain-map button reinitializes the terrain map.
 To resume waypoint navigation, hold the mode-switch button and at the same time push the right joystick.
-This way, the right joystick gives the speed.
+Doing so will allow the right joystick to control the speed.
 If only holding the mode-switch button, the system will use the default speed.

 <p align="center">
   <img src="img/rviz_control_panel.jpg" alt="RVIZ Control Panel" width="30%"/>